 - Describe different types of sensory receptors

-- Describe the structures responsible for the special senses of taste and smell
+- Describe the structures responsible for the special senses of taste, smell, hearing, balance, and vision

 - Distinguish how different tastes are transduced